 With that in mind, I hope the following will help you prepare for the 30-day challenge and get it sorted out in a way that you’ll get something out of it that you’re looking for.

 Record Keeping.
+There are lots of apps out there that seem to crop up in our Facebook feed.
 Here’s the technology I’ve selected to keep track of my burpees.
 It cost 25-cents and I already had the Bic pen.

 You can keep track of your burpee workouts in whatever fashion you like.
 I talked to my colleagues about maybe setting up some sort of online tracking spreadsheet, but we decided the simplest and most Spartan route was to let everyone track their own daily, weekly and grand totals and ask them to share it if and when they want on our Facebook page.